millicast/millicast-player-unreal-engine-plugin/README.md

 ### Installation steps for Mac or H264 playback

-If you want to run the plugin on Mac, or have H264 decoding support, you will need to use our webrtc library instead of the Unreal one.
+If you want to run the plugin on Mac, Android, or have H264 decoding support, you will need to use our webrtc library instead of the Unreal one.
 You need to add it directly into your project, in the plugin ThirdParty.

 Download the ``ThirdParty.zip`` file that you can find in the release assets of the latest github pre-release.